ProjectPythia/pythia-foundations/preamble/how-to-use.md

 Then follow the instructions in our Getting Started with GitHub [guide](https://foundations.projectpythia.org/foundations/getting-started-github) for cloning a repository.
-The steps used above for configuring your Conda environment should work for this method as well.
+The steps used above for configuring your conda environment should work for this method as well.